Strabismus: Pathophysiology

 The extraocular muscles control the position of the eyes.
 Thus, a problem with the muscles or the nerves controlling them can cause paralytic strabismus.
 The extraocular muscles are controlled by cranial nerves III, IV, and VI.
 An impairment of cranial nerve III causes the associated eye to deviate down and out and may or may not affect the size of the pupil.
-Impairment of cranial nerve IV, which can be congenital, causes the eye to drift up and perhaps slightly inward.
-Sixth nerve palsy causes the eyes to deviate inward and has many causes due to the relatively long path of the nerve.
+Impairment of cranial nerve IV, which can be congenital, causes the associated eye to drift up and perhaps slightly inward.
+Sixth nerve palsy causes the associated eye to deviate inward and has many causes due to the relatively long path of the nerve.
 Increased cranial pressure can compress the nerve as it runs between the clivus and brain stem.
-Also, if the doctor is not careful, twisting of the baby's neck during forceps delivery can damage cranial nerve VI.

 Evidence indicates a cause for strabismus may lie with the input provided to the visual cortex.
-This allows for strabismus to occur without the direct impairment of any cranial nerves or extraocular muscles.

-Strabismus may cause amblyopia due to the brain ignoring one eye.
-Amblyopia is the failure of one or both eyes to achieve normal visual acuity despite normal structural health.
-During the first seven to eight years of life, the brain learns how to interpret the signals that come from an eye through a process called visual development.
-Development may be interrupted by strabismus if the child always fixates with one eye and rarely or never fixates with the other.
-To avoid double vision, the signal from the deviated eye is suppressed, and the constant suppression of one eye causes a failure of the visual development in that eye.

-Also, amblyopia may cause strabismus.
+Amblyopia may also cause strabismus.
 If a great difference in clarity occurs between the images from the right and left eyes, input may be insufficient to correctly reposition the eyes.
 Other causes of a visual difference between right and left eyes, such as asymmetrical cataracts, refractive error, or other eye disease, can also cause or worsen strabismus.

-Accommodative esotropia is a form of strabismus caused by refractive error in one or both eyes.
-Due to the near triad, when a person engages accommodation to focus on a near object, an increase in the signal sent by cranial nerve III to the medial rectus muscles results, drawing the eyes inward; this is called the accommodation reflex.
-If the accommodation needed is more than the usual amount, such as with people with significant hyperopia, the extra convergence can cause the eyes to cross.